railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 *Business Opportunities menu automatically generated.*

-.. tip::   **A step further**  *Case sections from version 4.3 onwards*
+.. tip::   **A step further**  *Case sections*

-	From version 4.3 of Open ERP you'll also be able to select the view mode you want when the menu is opened to display the cases for each section: commercial, helpdesk, support request, etc.
+	Open ERP enables you to select the view mode you want when the menu is opened to display the cases for each section: commercial, helpdesk, support request, etc.

 	Your selection of view determines the type of form that opens when showing a case in each section.
 So the form following a support request case could differ from the form for a business opportunity.